zoltan-kuli/Land-of-the-Free/README.md

 With this project, my main challenge was to make my ideas come to life in a way I thought was right while also obeying the constraints and guidelines that we had to follow to get a good mark.

-I would probably also approach this project differently now, and I could have definitely made some things better.
+I would probably approach this project differently now, and I could have definitely made some parts of it better.

 However, fortunately, the website turned out alright all in all, and I managed to exceed the requirements.